-There is a clear relationship between a workerøs income level and the tendency to comply with the arrangement.
-The compliance rate among workers in the lowest quintile who did not contribute in 2007 was 38 percent, while in the fourth quintile it reached 68 percent.31 The low rate of compliance among small employers and their workers is evident in Figure 1, as is the monotonic increase in the rate of compliance according to size of employer.
-This compliance may be the result of intermediate and large-sized employers having maintained active pension arrangements for some of their workers prior to the mandatory pension arrangement going into effect and therefore they were not required for any major organizational effort to bring in additional workers.32 Compliance is likely to also reflect their ability and that of their workersø union, to attain better pension arrangements, as well as their potentially higher risk in not complying.33 Accordingly, the empirical analysis of the tendency to begin to contribute needs to control for employer size.
+As shown in Table 3, only a negligible number of workers in the top quintile did not contribute in 2007.
+Apparently some of them had alternative pension arrangements as self-employed.

+workers.
+Compliance is likely to also reflect their ability and that of their workers' union, to attain better pension arrangements, as well as their potentially higher risk in not complying.
+Accordingly, the empirical analysis of the tendency to begin to contribute needs to control for employer size.
 This is true in particular since employer size is also correlated with the wage level and other characteristics that determine whether saving is worthwhile for the worker.